pulumi/docs/content/docs/get-started/azure/create-project.md

 Next, you will be prompted for some configuration values for the stack.

 For Azure projects, you might be prompted for the Azure environment.
 You can accept the default value of `public` or choose another environment.
-Next, you might be prompted for the location to use, you can except the default value or choose another location depending on the environment you choose before.
+Next, you might be prompted for the location to use, you can except the default value or choose another location depending on the environment you chose before.

 {{% lang nodejs %}}
 After some dependency installations from `npm`, the project and stack will be ready.